fernandoaestrella/portfolio/index.md

 ---
 [Improved Pong](http://example.com/)

-Some improvements made to a Pong/Break Out basic game like:
+Some improvements made to a Pong/Break Out basic game idea like:
 - Ability to shoot multiple shots
 - Paddle freezes for some time when hitting the ball
 - Paddle gets smaller after every hit